Online Registration is Closed

 ABOUT | Shauna’s background in child psychiatry research has given her a passion for mental health awareness and advocacy.
 She’s motivated by the desire for adolescents, parents, teachers, and community members to have the knowledge and resources to recognize and support those struggling with a mental health condition.

-• Wes Woodson | Mental Health Public Speaker
+• Wes Woodson | Mental Health Public Speaker and Author

 TALK | With vulnerability and warmth, Wes shares practical ways adults can help teens feel emotionally safe, rebuild self-worth, and reconnect with the parts of themselves they’ve been taught to hide.
 Attendees will leave with tangible strategies to support teen mental wellness through compassion, curiosity, and presence.